Nehar: Production

 In September 2021, DAWN Images reported that Areeba Habib, Saboor Aly, Osama Tahir and Syed Shafaat Ali will play the leading role in MD Productions' Nehar which will tackle the issue of dowry, and will be directed by Ali Hassan.
 Habib revealed in an interview that she signed the series after rejecting 15–16 scripts because after working in Jalan, she was receiving the scripts similar to that role.

 Reception

-Habib's performance in the series was praised.
 Brandsynario praised the series for tackling multiple issues such as dowry and violence against women.
 Oyeyeah gave it 3.5 out of 5 stars.